studersi/test-4/tutorial-9/README.md

 $> socat -vv TCP-LISTEN:8000,bind=127.0.0.1,crlf,reuseaddr,fork SYSTEM:"echo HTTP/1.0 200;\
 echo Content-Type\: text/plain; echo; echo 'Server response, port 8000.'"
 ```
- Using this complex command we instruct *socat*, to install a *listener* on local port 8000 and to use several *echoes* to return an HTTP response when a connection occurs.
+ Using this complex command we instruct *socat*, to bind a *listener* to local port 8000 and to use several *echoes* to return an HTTP response when a connection occurs.
 The additional parameters make sure that the listener stays permanently open and error output works.

 ```bash
 $> curl -v http://localhost:8000/